What are fatigue and nausea?

-Fatigue is a condition that is a combined feeling of being sleepy and weary, or drained of energy.
+Fatigue is a condition that is a combined feeling of being sleepy and drained of energy.
 It can range from acute to chronic.
 For some people, fatigue can be a long-term occurrence that affects their ability to carry out daily activities.

 - excessive alcohol use